junsongt/Airport-Service-App/README.md

 - *User Group*

-This application is designed for passengers who either booked a ticket online in advance or have not done so.
+This application is designed for passengers or airport staff.

 - *Design Motivation*